 A Moody Study

 As with the rest of the home, the main goal in the family room was "to strike that balance between eloquent and livable," Dixon tells us.
-Right before they moved, they had actually just redone the family room in their prior house, "so there was a new ivory sofa, a leather ottoman, a large piece of black-and-white art and a lovely gray and white rug," Dixon tells us.
+Right before they moved, they had actually just redone the family room in their prior house, "so there was a new ivory sofa, a leather ottoman, a large piece of black-and-white art, and a lovely gray-and-white rug."

 "We tend to gravitate to more transitional elements that have a timeless quality, but I also love the natural elements in coastal design.
-Since the house had such beautiful floors and natural beams it really felt like monochromatic and timeless was the right direction to take," Dixon tells us.
-We love how the more casual, coast-inspired elements in this bedroom are balanced out by the sophisticated bedding and luxe deep green bedframe.
+Since the house had such beautiful floors and natural beams, it really felt like monochromatic and timeless was the right direction to take," Dixon tells us.
+We love how the more casual, coast-inspired elements in this primary bedroom are balanced out by the sophisticated bedding and luxe deep green bed frame.